HamzaRashid0305/Enhancing-Alexa-with-Big-Data/README.md

 * This README provides a high-level overview of the project components.
 Further documentation within each script is recommended for detailed instructions.
 * Consider configuring environment variables for sensitive information like database credentials and Kafka connection details.

-### Contributing

-We welcome contributions to this project!
-Please refer to the contributing guidelines (if available) before submitting any pull requests.

-This README provides a basic structure for your project documentation.
-You can further customize it by adding details like:

-* Authors and contact information.
-* License information.
-* Dependencies and installation instructions.
-* Specific details about the chosen recommendation model and its training process.